lee2sman/archiving-artist-spaces/about.md

 Thanks to the many photographers, writers, videographers documenting.

 Thanks to the many artists of these special spaces, including everyone at Space 1026, Babycastles and Flux Factory.
 Thanks to [Merveilles](https://webring.xxiivv.com/) for ongoing web community.
+Eli Mellen graciously gave helpful advice.

 The [copyright](copyright.md) guide was created by Batya Kemper and Lindsay Harris at NYU’s Technology Law & Policy Clinic.